pellcorp/creality-wiki/docs/rpi.md

 ## Post Installation issues

-### Rpi Camera

-I've not found a way to get the V1 cam working with rasbian 12, only with 11 and enable classic legacy cam support and then it just works.

 ### KlipperScreen

 The installer will automatically install KlipperScreen on Pi4 or above, there are concerns of overloading a pi3